MongoDB

 JavaScript

-123456// Text search
+123456// Text search (requires a text index)

 db.articles.find({ $text: { $search: "mongodb database" } })

-db.users.find({ name: { $regex: /^John/, $options: 'i' } })
+db.users.find({ name: { $regex: "^John", $options: "i" } })

 6. Aggregation Framework